gvwilson/sensibleadventures/cloudherd/cloudherd.md

 distance as she could between herself and her best friends.

-A few minutes later she found herself in the Round Tower staring out at the moonlit forest and mountains.
+A few minutes later she found herself in the Round Tower staring out at the moonlit forest and mountains, half wishing the ghost that was supposed to haunt the tower would show up and give her someone to talk to.
 She and Sensy had covered a block of stone with a bit of gray canvas to make a pretend cloud years ago.
 It was still there, streaked with bat guano and a circle of thimbleberry juice that some younger children had carefully daubed on for a make-believe of their own.
 It wasn't comfortable, and the night air was cold, and she had absolutely no idea why she was there.
 If Sensy and Rash were happy, she should be happy for them.
 That would be the grownup thing to do, wouldn't it?

 She stood, sighed, and froze at the sound of voices below her.
 Cautiously, she slipped over to the nearest arrowslit and peeked through.
 Nothing.
 She pulled